Paibroo/pdsnd_github/README.md

 4. **User information:** It provides insights into the types of users, such as subscribers or customers, and their corresponding counts.

 5. **User interaction:** The script allows users to view raw data upon request, displaying individual trip records based on the applied filters.

+6. **References** This display the author name and references used through-out the writing of this script.

 ### Software
 * Anaconda: _python, numpy, pandas_